NoharOSP/Perfect_Works_Build/README.md

 El-Stier:
 - Agility 7 < 9

 All deathblow learning rates (sans Emeralda) have been doubled to accomodate for the lower encounter rate.
+Elly's has been changed to 8 from 3 so that players have more time to get her deathblows for plot related reasons.

 ### Field changes: